SebTota/TipTapSN/README.md

 TipTapSN is a collaborative note editor built for [Standard Notes](https://standardnotes.com) using the [TipTap](https://www.tiptap.dev) WYSIWYG editor.
 The key benefit of TipTapSN is the collaborative feature which allows you to work on a note with multiple users.

-TipTapSN is not supported in the mobile StandardNotes application at this time.
+TipTapSN is not supported in the iOS mobile StandardNotes application at this time.

 ## Sharing